higorpr/higorpr/README.md

 #### Some (fun) facts about me:

-- I have been a bootcamp student at Driven Education since August 2022 to become a Full Stack Developer 💻
+- I studied Software Engineering / Web Development at Driven Education 💻
 - I completed 2 Udacity's Nanodegree Programs in Data Science and Machine Learning 📕
-- I have a Masters Degree in Aerospace Engineering ✈️
+- I have a Masters Degree in Aerospace Engineering at ITA :airplane:
+- I graduated as a Naval Architect at UFRJ 🚢
 - I have an Akita Inu called Kazu :dog:

 ### My Languages and Tools: